 Full-service shoppers select from available orders—called ‘batches.’
 Each batch offers an estimated payout, the store location, the number of items, and the delivery distance.

 A full-service shopper’s total pay depends on the number of batches completed.
-Some shoppers will do Instacart part-time as a side hustle, while others choose to work full-time.
+Some shoppers will do Instacart part-time as a side hustle, while others choose to shop full-time.

 Sometimes batches only include one customer’s order at a time, but other times orders are batched together in double or triple batches.